by Cindy Tanzar

 crushed red pepper to taste (optional)

-Serve with shredded raw cheddar cheese and diced fresh avocado.
+Serve with shredded raw cheddar cheese (on maintenance) and diced fresh avocado.
 Enjoy!